ahupowerdns/ahutils/lmdb-semantics.md

 For read-only transactions, there is no need to commit anything to storage of course.
-The LMDB transaction however should still eventually be "committed" or aborted to close the database handle(s) opened in them.
+The LMDB transaction however should still eventually be aborted to close the database handle(s) opened in them, or committed to keep the database handles around for reuse in new transactions.

 In addition, as long as a transaction is open, a consistent view of the database is kept alive, which requires storage.
 A read-only transaction that no